- Category

 Art in Bloom dining options

 The Cafe serves soups, salads, sandwiches, and snacks.
-Eat at the Cafe or take food to the Garden View Lounge to relax, recharge, and enjoy views of the Blanke Sculpture Terrace.
+Eat at the Cafe or take food to the Garden View Lounge to relax and enjoy drop-in family-friendly activities.
 The Cafe closes one hour before the Museum closes.

 Panorama Restaurant will have a special set of dining events during Art in Bloom.
 Their regular menus and seating options will not be available during the festival.